-If $corr(\mu_i, b_i) = -0.3$, the misclassification rate rises to over one-third.
+To illustrate the potential importance of biases of this magnitude, suppose that teachers' true effects and the bias in their VA scores are both normally distributed and independent of each other.
+Further assume away sampling error - a teacher's VA score is known with certainty, but what is known is $\tilde{\mu}j \equiv \mu_j + b_j$ rather than $\mu_j$ .
+With $\lambda = 0.85$ , fully one-quarter of teachers with $\tilde{\mu}j$ in the bottom ten percent will have true causal effects $\mu_j$ that are outside the bottom decile.
 This suggests that policies that use VA scores as the basis for personnel decisions will be importantly confounded by differences across teachers in the students that they teach.
 Teachers with unusual assignments will be rewarded or punished for this under VA-based evaluations.
-This limits the scope for improving teacher quality through VA-based personnel policies (Rothstein, 2015).
+This will limit the scope for improving teacher quality through VA-based personnel policies (Rothstein, 2015).
 It will also distort teacher assignments as teachers react to the resulting incentive, potentially depressing educational efficiency and offsetting any teacher quality improvements.

-Section IV revisits CFR-II's estimates of the association between teacher VA and teacher effects on students' long-run outcomes.
+Section 4 revisits CFR-II's estimates of the association between teacher VA and teacher effects on students' long-run outcomes.
 These were in many ways the most important portion of the CFR results, as they suggested that retaining low-VA teachers has extremely important consequences for students' long-run outcomes - that "good teachers create substantial economic value, and VA measures are useful in identifying them" (CFR 2012).